-• Link to business priorities and performance.
+- Link to business priorities and performance.
 We believe that a significant portion of an executive's total compensation should be "at risk," subject to the attainment of certain specific and measurable performance goals and objectives.
 We select metrics that we believe are most directly tied to the creation of enterprise value and that our management team can meaningfully influence.
 As performance goals are met or exceeded, executives are rewarded commensurately; conversely, if goals are not met, actual earned compensation is lower.
-We have strong pay-for-performance correlation with approximately 79% of our CEO's Total Target Direct Compensation and approximately 57% of our other Current Named Executive Officers' Total Target Direct Compensation "at risk" and subject to achievement of certain specific and measurable performance goals and objectives or requiring increases in CIRCOR's stock price in order to generate value for the recipient.

-- Alignment of executives with stockholders' interests.
+We have strong pay-for-performance correlation with approximately 80% of our CEO's Total Target Direct Compensation and approximately 59% of our other Named Executive Officers' Total Target Direct Compensation "at risk" and subject to achievement of certain specific and measurable performance goals and objectives or requiring increases in CIRCOR's stock price in order to generate value for the recipient. - Alignment of executives with stockholders' interests.
 We believe that, to align the interests of our executives with those of our stockholders, our compensation program should encourage our executives to hold a meaningful amount of equity.
-In addition, we believe compensation to our executives should be based on a balance of short-term and long-term financial performance factors.
-This approach also supports our retention strategy and promotes our achievement-oriented culture. - Competitiveness.
+In addition, we believe compensation to our executives should be based on a balance of short-term and longterm financial performance factors.
+This approach also supports our retention strategy and promotes our achievementoriented culture. - Competitiveness.
 We believe executives' target total compensation should be competitive with that being offered to individuals holding comparable positions at other public companies with which we compete for executive talent.
-Excluding modest 2016 one-time retention awards of RSUs to certain Named Executive Officers, long-term compensation for our executives other than base salary is "at-risk". - Maintenance of Governance Standards.
+Still, long-term compensation for our executives other than base salary is "at-risk". - Maintenance of Governance Standards.
 We believe that maintaining best-practice executive compensation governance standards is in the best interests of our stockholders and executives and critical to the ability to manage risk.